oacalvo/app_td/README.md

 python -m unittest discover -s tests
 ```

-This verifies the session startup helpers and the restart logic for sessions whose FITS cube was moved or replaced.
+This verifies core geometry, wavelet candidate handling, study generation, session startup helpers, and the restart logic for sessions whose FITS cube was moved or replaced.

 ## 🌤️ Launching the app